-The function of the POR circuit consists in waking up the MCU at an appropriate stage during the power-on sequence.
+The function of the POR circuit consists in waking up the MCU by detecting around 2V a dynamic (rising edge) variation of the VDD Supply.
 At the beginning of this sequence, the MCU is configured in the Reset state: all I/O ports are configured as inputs with pull-up resistors and no instruction is executed.
 When the power supply voltage rises to a sufficient level, the oscillator starts to operate, whereupon an internal delay is initiated, in order to allow the oscillator to fully stabilize before executing the first instruction.
 The initialization sequence is executed immediately following the internal delay.
-The internal delay is generated by an on-chip counter.
-The internal reset line is released 2048 internal clock cycles after release of the external reset.

-To ensure correct start-up, the user should take care that the reset signal is not released before the V{DD} level is sufficient to allow MCU operation at the chosen frequency (see Recommended Operating Conditions).
+To ensure correct start-up, the user should take care that the VDD Supply is stabilized at a sufficient level for the chosen frequency (see recommended operation) before the reset signal is released.
+In addition, supply rising must start from OV